 Upon loss of joint control, the Group measures and recognises any retained investment at its fair value.
-Any difference between the carrying amount of the former joint venture company upon loss of joint control and the aggregate of the fair value of the retained investment and proceeds from disposal is recognised in profit or loss.
+Any difference between the carrying amount of the former jointly controlled entity upon loss of joint control and the aggregate of the fair value of the retained investment and proceeds from disposal is recognised in profit or loss.